FallikTheCat/BKPopupKit/README.md

 ## Features

-- **🛠 Specialized Popup Types**: Pre-built layouts for almost every mobile app scenario.
+- **Specialized Popup Types**: Pre-built layouts for almost every mobile app scenario.

-- **🛠 Centralized Management**: Trigger popups from ViewModels or Views using PopupManager.shared.
+- **Centralized Management**: Trigger popups from ViewModels or Views using PopupManager.shared.
 No more state bloat.

-- **📦 Global Hosting**: Use the .popupHost() modifier once at the top level and let the SDK handle the rest.
+- **Global Hosting**: Use the .popupHost() modifier once at the top level and let the SDK handle the rest.

-- **✨ Smooth Transitions**: Integrated spring animations and background dimming.
+- **Smooth Transitions**: Integrated spring animations and background dimming.

 ---